jorgemanrubia/impersonator/README.md

 `Impersonator` relies on Ruby standard `YAML` library for serializing/deserializing data.
 It works with simple attributes, arrays, hashes and objects which attributes are serializable in a recurring way.
 This means that you don't have to care when interchanging value objects, which is a common scenario when impersonating RPC-like clients.

-However, there are some types, like `Proc`, anonymous classes  or `File`, that will make the serialization process fail.
+However, there are some types, like `Proc`, anonymous classes  or `IO` classes like `File`, that will make the serialization process fail.
 You can customize which attributes are serialized by overridding `init_with` and `encode_with` in the class you want to serialize.
 You will typically exclude the problematic attributes by including only the compatible ones.

 ```ruby
 class MyClass